nomeata/incredible/README.md

 ## Contact

-Please join [our the mailing list](https://lists.nomeata.de/mailman/listinfo/incredible) (or directly Joachim Breitner <mail@joachim-breitner.de> if preferred) if you have question or want to help out.
+Please join [our mailing list](https://lists.nomeata.de/mailman/listinfo/incredible) (or directly Joachim Breitner <mail@joachim-breitner.de> if preferred) if you have question or want to help out.